DevotedMC/HiddenOre/README.md

 As of 1.4.2, full multiple world support, via name or UUID.

+As of 1.5.2, you can specify "veinNatures" which allow complex simplex-noise based distributions of ore probabilities.
+These are hard to compute as the mechanics aren't as straightforward, but the end result can be quite nice, allowing for layered, overlapping, or otherwise clever intersections of ores.
+Players like it too, as it allows a kind of density distribution, which once "found" can be leveraged.

+In mainline as with all our other features, the full suite of configuration options, including drops, transforms, commands, biome and state modifiers, etc can be applied to veinNature configs.
+See config-veins.yml for examples.

 I'm probably missing some other details but that's it for now.

 ### TODO / In progress features: